shizuka/confursion/_wiki/characters/jane-doe.md

 Jane Doe is a sika deer who works as a journalist for the commune.
 She has golden brown fur, black hair, and three points on each antler.
 Her hair is down over her shoulders and occasionally tied back in a messy bun.
 Like all members of her species, despite being an adult she has retained fawn-like spots.

-Before she transformed, Jane was a mixed race [Japanese-American](https://en.wikipedia.org/wiki/Japanese_Americans) trans woman working an office job.
-After her transformation, she took up journalism to help the stories of anthros like herself be shared.
+Before she transformed, Jane was a mixed race [Japanese-American](https://en.wikipedia.org/wiki/Japanese_Americans) trans woman working a fairly cozy job.
+As lenient as they were, when Jane started sprouting antlers they informed her soon after that she was to be let go.
+After her transformation, and losing her job, she took up journalism full time to help the stories of anthros like herself be shared.
 She was already an activist, becoming an *anthro* activist was just another piece of the pie now.

 Jane is [Deaf](https://en.wikipedia.org/wiki/Deaf_culture) and knows four languages; English, Japanese, [American Sign Language](https://en.wikipedia.org/wiki/American_Sign_Language) and [Japanese Sign Language](https://en.wikipedia.org/wiki/Japanese_Sign_Language).
 She is able to hear some things but greatly prefers the use of sign language or writing to communicate.